pingcap/docs-cn/tools/pd-control.md

 }
 ```

+- `max-snapshot-count` controls the maximum number of snapshots that a single store receives or sends out at the same time.
+The scheduler is restricted by this configuration to avoid taking up normal application resources.
+When you need to improve the speed of adding replicas or balancing, increase this value.

+    ```bash
+    >> config set max-snapshort-count 16  // Set the maximum number of snapshots to 16
+    ```

+- `max-pending-peer-count` controls the maximum number of pending peers in a single store.
+The scheduler is restricted by this configuration to avoid producing a large number of Regions without the latest log in some nodes.
+When you need to improve the speed of adding replicas or balancing, increase this value.
+Setting it to 0 indicates no limit.

+    ```bash
+    >> config set max-pending-peer-count 64  // Set the maximum number of pending peers to 64
+    ```

+- `max-merge-region-size` controls the upper limit on the size of Region Merge (the unit is M).
+When `regionSize` exceeds the specified value, PD does not merge it with the adjacent Region.
+Setting it to 0 indicates disabling Region Merge.

+    ```bash
+    >> config set max-merge-region-size 16 // Set the upper limit on the size of Region Merge to 16M
+    ```

+- `max-merge-region-rows` controls the upper limit on the row count of Region Merge.
+When `regionRowCount` exceeds the specified value, PD does not merge it with the adjacent Region.

+    ```bash
+    >> config set max-merge-region-rows 50000 // Set the the upper limit on rowCount to 50000
+    ```

+- `split-merge-interval` controls the interval between the `split` and `merge` operations on a same Region.
+This means the newly split Region won't be merged within a period of time.

+    ```bash
+    >> config set split-merge-interval 24h  // Set the interval between `split` and `merge` to one day
+    ```

+- `patrol-region-interval` controls the execution frequency that `replicaChecker` checks the health status of Regions.
+A shorter interval indicates a higher execution frequency.
+Generally, you do not need to adjust it.

+    ```bash
+    >> config set patrol-region-interval 10ms // Set the execution frequency of replicaChecker to 10ms
+    ```

+- `max-store-down-time` controls the time that PD decides the disconnected store cannot be restored if exceeded.
+If PD does not receive heartbeats from a store within the specified period of time, PD adds replicas in other nodes.

+    ```bash
+    >> config set max-store-down-time 30m  // Set the time within which PD receives no heartbeats and after which PD starts to add replicas to 30 minutes
+    ```

 - `leader-schedule-limit` controls the number of tasks scheduling the leader at the same time.
 This value affects the speed of leader balance.
 A larger value means a higher speed and setting the value to 0 closes the scheduling.
 Usually the leader scheduling has a small load, and you can increase the value in need.

     ```bash
     >> config set leader-schedule-limit 4         // 4 tasks of leader scheduling at the same time at most
     ```

-- `region-schedule-limit` controls the number of tasks scheduling the region at the same time.
-This value affects the speed of region balance.
+- `region-schedule-limit` controls the number of tasks scheduling the Region at the same time.
+This value affects the speed of Region balance.
 A larger value means a higher speed and setting the value to 0 closes the scheduling.
-Usually the region scheduling has a large load, so do not set a too large value.
+Usually the Region scheduling has a large load, so do not set a too large value.

     ```bash
-    >> config set region-schedule-limit 2         // 2 tasks of region scheduling at the same time at most
+    >> config set region-schedule-limit 2         // 2 tasks of Region scheduling at the same time at most
     ```

 - `replica-schedule-limit` controls the number of tasks scheduling the replica at the same time.
 This value affects the scheduling speed when the node is down or removed.
 A larger value means a higher speed and setting the value to 0 closes the scheduling.
 Usually the replica scheduling has a large load, so do not set a too large value.

     ```bash
     >> config set replica-schedule-limit 4        // 4 tasks of replica scheduling at the same time at most
+    ```

+- `merge-schedule-limit` controls the number of Region Merge scheduling tasks.
+Setting the value to 0 closes Region Merge.
+Usually the Merge scheduling has a large load, so do not set a too large value.

+    ```bash
+    >> config set merge-schedule-limit 16       // 16 tasks of Merge scheduling at the same time at most
     ```

 The configuration above is global.
 You can also tune the configuration by configuring different namespaces.
 The global configuration is used if the corresponding configuration of the namespace is not set.